LLNL/zfp/docs/source/python.rst

 If *out* is specified, the data is decompressed into the *out* buffer.
 *out* can be a NumPy array or a pointer to memory large enough to hold the decompressed data.
-Regardless if *out* is provided or its type, :py:func:`_decompress` always returns a NumPy array.
+Regardless of the type of *out* and whether it is provided, :py:func:`_decompress` always returns a NumPy array.
 If *out* is not provided, then the array is allocated for the user.
 If *out* is provided, then the returned NumPy array is just a pointer to or wrapper around the